lake-wg/authz/draft-ietf-lake-authz.md

 ### Voucher {#voucher}

+The external authorization data EAD_2 contains an EAD item with ead_label = TBD2 and ead_value = Voucher.

 The voucher is an assertion to U that W has authorized V.
 It is encrypted using the EDHOC AEAD algorithm of the selected cipher suite SS specified in SUITE_I of EDHOC message_1.
 It consists of the 'ciphertext' field of a COSE_Encrypt0 object, which is a byte string, as defined below.